muchaya/payfast_za/README.md

 1. Add the following onsite activation script to you application layout eg. `app/views/layouts/application.html.erb` `<script src="https://www.payfast.co.za/onsite/engine.js"></script>`

 2. To eventually trigger the payment modal, we'll add a bit of javascript and use the JSON response we got when initializing the payment.
 There two ways to do this.
-We highly recommend using Stimulus JS and RequestJS to implement this in your rails app as shown here.
-[Example](https://github.com/muchaya/ticketfast/blob/main/app/javascript/controllers/payfast_controller.js)
+We highly recommend using StimulusJS as shown in the demo app.

 #### Method 1 - Using URLS
 ```j